Proof Agent Docs

 "by": "ai:your-agent",

-"baseToken": "mt1:<token-from-state-or-snapshot>",
+"baseToken": "mt1:<token-from-snapshot>",

 "operations": [

-{ "op": "replace_block", "ref": "b3", "block": { "markdown": "Updated paragraph." } },
+{ "op": "replace_block", "ref": "<block-ref-from-snapshot>", "block": { "markdown": "Updated paragraph." } },

-{ "op": "insert_after", "ref": "b3", "blocks": [{ "markdown": "## New Section" }] }
+{ "op": "insert_after", "ref": "<block-ref-from-snapshot>", "blocks": [{ "markdown": "## New Section" }] }

 ]